googlefonts/kreon/docs/README.md

 * :warning: **WARN** MS-FonVal: Intersecting components of composite glyph DETAILS: Glyph index 11
 * :warning: **WARN** MS-FonVal: Intersecting components of composite glyph DETAILS: Glyph index 13
 * :warning: **WARN** MS-FonVal: Intersecting components of composite glyph DETAILS: Glyph index 68
-* :warning: **WARN** MS-FonVal: Misoriented contour DETAILS: Glyph index 207
 * :warning: **WARN** MS-FonVal: Misoriented contour DETAILS: Glyph index 220
 * :warning: **WARN** MS-FonVal: The unitsPerEm value is not a power of two DETAILS: 1000
-* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3623272636 (Thursday, October 25, 2018 12:37 AM)
+* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3623337183 (Thursday, October 25, 2018 6:33 PM)
 * :warning: **WARN** MS-FonVal: The lowestRecPPEM value may be unreasonably small DETAILS: lowestRecPPEM = 6
 * :warning: **WARN** MS-FonVal: Ascender is different than OS/2.usWinAscent.
 Different line heights on Windows and Apple DETAILS: hhea.Ascender = 974, OS/2.usWinAscent = 1137
 * :warning: **WARN** MS-FonVal: Descender is different than OS/2.usWinDescent.
 Different line heights on Windows and Apple DETAILS: hhea.Descender = -286, OS/2.usWinDescent = 326
 * :warning: **WARN** MS-FonVal: The LineGap value is less than the recommended value DETAILS: LineGap = 0, recommended = 203
 * :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 221
-* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 110
+* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 109
 * :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=197, prep size=189, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605

 </details>